A hand holding a round shape with an IP location pin above it

 Should I be worried if someone has my IP?

 Yes, you should be a little worried.
 Having your IP allows them to do quite a few things — ban you on games and websites, launch DDoS attacks, and find out your personal data.
-So if you have a hunch about someone having your IP, it’s best to change it and use a VPN to protect it.
+So, if you have a hunch about someone having your IP, it’s best to change it and use a VPN to protect yourself.

-What’s the difference between a private IP and public IP?
+What’s the difference between a private IP and a public IP?

 The difference between a private and a public IP is that nobody can see your private IP address, but a public IP is recorded every time you do anything online.
 To go into more detail: